Hassan-Ghorab/HTML_and_CSS_First_Template/README.md

 - Javascript events

 ### Features:
-It's a Landing Page to show the service of a VPN and you can subscrib in everything throw it.
+It's a Landing Page to show the service of a VPN and you can subscribe to everything throw it.